 - Counsel clients regarding measures to improve the attractiveness of environmentally impaired companies being sold and also representing buyers by obtaining favorable indemnity and insurance protection against latent environmental liabilities.

-- Successfully try to judgment/verdict civil and criminal environmental enforcement claims brought by regulatory agencies against firm clients that were alleged to have violated various hazardous waste laws and regulations.
+- Successfully tried to judgment/verdict civil and criminal environmental enforcement claims brought by regulatory agencies against firm clients that were alleged to have violated various hazardous waste laws and regulations.